 NOTE: Authority cited: Sections 39600 and 39601, Health and Safety Code.
-Reference: Sections 39002, 39003, 39658, 43000, 43013, 43018, 43101, 43102, 43104, 43105 and 43700, Health and Safety Code.
+Reference: Sections 39002, 39003, 39650 through 39675, 43000, 43013, 43018, 43101, 43102, 43104, 43105 and 43700, Health and Safety Code.

-Section 2021.2 Methods for Determining Compliance with Diesel Particulate Matter Control Measure for an Owner of Solid Waste Collection Vehicles and a Municipality that Contracts for Solid Waste Collection Service.
+Section 2021.2.
+Methods for Determining Compliance for an Owner of Solid Waste Collection Vehicles.

-- (a) Compliance Requirements.
-As of Beginning with the applicable effective dates, an owner who operates an active fleet of one or more solid waste collection vehicles and a municipality that contracts for solid waste collection service are is required to comply with this diesel particulate matter control measure.
-Compliance requires all of the following: - (1) Use of a best available control technology for each solid waste collection vehicle in the active fleet as specified in paragraph subsection (b), - (2) Implementation for solid waste-collection vehicles in the active fleet as specified in paragraph subsection (c), and - (3) If a compliance deadline extension is granted by the Executive Officer per paragraph subsection (d), the owner shall be deemed to be in compliance as specified by the Executive Officer's authorization; and
+(a) Compliance Requirements.
+Beginning with the applicable effective dates, an owner who operates an active fleet of one or more collection vehicles is required to comply with this diesel particulate matter control measure.
+Compliance requires all of the following:

+(1) Use of a best available control technology for each collection vehicle in the active fleet as specified in subsection (b),

+(2) Implementation for collection vehicles in the active fleet as specified in subsection (c), and

+(3) If a compliance deadline extension is granted by the Executive Officer per subsection (d), the owner shall be deemed to be in compliance as specified by the Executive Officer's authorization; and

-- (4) Special circumstances that may apply when a diesel emission control strategy is used as a best available control technology as specified in -paragraph subsection (e); and - (5) Records keeping must be kept as specified in paragraph subsection (f). - (6) Continuous Compliance.
-An owner is required to keep his Once a collection vehicle is in compliance with this regulation, once it is in compliance, so long as the owner is operating the collection vehicle it must remain in compliance for the life of the vehicle while it is operated in California. - (b) Best Available Control Technology.
-Each owner shall use one of the following best available control technologies on each engine or collection vehicle in his active fleet as required by the implementation schedule in paragraph subsection (c): - (1) An engine or power system alone, or used in combination with a verified diesel emission control strategy, that is certified to the optional 0.01 g/bhp-hr particulate emission standard as specified in title 13, California Code of Regulations, section 1956.8(a)(2), or the 0.01 g/bhp-hr particulate emission standard as specified in title 13, California Code of Regulations, section 1956.8(a), when effective; or - (2) An engine or power system certified to the 0.1 g/bhp-hr particulate emission standard, as specified in title 13, California Code of Regulations, section 1956.8, used in conjunction with the highest level diesel emission control strategy as defined in subsection (b)(4) applied by the implementation schedule in subsection (c); or - (3) (2) An alternative fuel or heavy-duty pilot ignition engine -; Model model Year year 2004 2006 alternative fuel engines must be certified to the optional, reduced emission standards as specified in title 13, California Code of Regulations, section 1956.8 (a)(2)(A); or - (4) (3) The highest level diesel emission control strategy per title 13, California Code of Regulations, section 2702 (f), Table 1, that is verified for a specific engine to reduce diesel particulate matter and which the diesel emission control strategy manufacturer or authorized dealer agrees can be used on a specific engine and collection vehicle combination, without jeopardizing the original engine warranty in effect at the time of application. - (c) Implementation Schedule.
+(4) Special circumstances that may apply when a diesel emission control strategy is used as a best available control technology as specified in subsection (e); and

+(5) Records must be kept as specified in subsection (f).

+(6) Continuous Compliance.
+An owner is required to keep his collection vehicle in compliance with this regulation, once it is in compliance, so long as the owner is operating the collection vehicle in California.

+- (b) Best Available Control Technology.
+Each owner shall use one of the following best available control technologies on each engine or collection vehicle in his fleet as required by the implementation schedule in subsection (c): - (1) An engine or power system certified to the optional 0.01 g/bhp-hr particulate emission standard as specified in title 13, California Code of Regulations, section 1956.8(a)(2), or the 0.01 g/bhp-hr particulate emission standard as specified in title 13, California Code of Regulations, section 1956.8(a), when effective; or - (2) An engine or power system certified to the 0.1 g/bhp-hr particulate emission standard, as specified in title 13, California Code of Regulations, section 1956.8, used in conjunction with the highest level diesel emission control strategy as defined in subsection (b)(4) applied by the implementation schedule in subsection (c); or - (3) An alternative fuel or heavy-duty pilot ignition engine; model year 2004 2006 alternative fuel engines must be certified to the optional, reduced emission standards as specified in title 13, California Code of Regulations, section 1956.8 (a)(2)(A); or - (4) The highest level diesel emission control strategy per title 13, California Code of Regulations, section 2702 (f), Table 1, that is verified for a specific engine to reduce diesel particulate matter and which the diesel emission control strategy manufacturer or authorized dealer agrees can be used on a specific engine and collection vehicle combination, without jeopardizing the original engine warranty in effect at the time of application. - (c) Implementation Schedule.
 The owner shall comply with the schedule in Table 1 Implementation Schedule for Solid Waste Collection Vehicles, Model Years 1960 to 2006, for the specified percentage of collection vehicles by each applicable compliance deadline.